-Instagram boasts over 300 million active users, with 70 million photos shared every day; that’s a lot of selfies.
-But as it turns out, Instagram’s surge and unprecedented success in a sea of failed social media networks (we’re looking at you, Google+), may be more linked to the way the brain works than those #nofilter pictures shared.
+Instagram boasts over 1.28 billion active users; it’s the fourth most popular social media platform after YouTube, WhatsApp, and Facebook.
+But as it turns out, Instagram’s surge and unprecedented success in a sea of failed social media networks (we’re looking at you, Google+) may be more linked to the way the brain works than those #nofilter pictures shared.

-The human insatiable appetite for information in the digital world is only growing, so understanding your brain on Instagram can help you understand why you feel the need to check in every five minutes–and how to use that engagement to your advantage when you’re planning your next training program.
+The human insatiable appetite for information, entertainment, and education in the digital world is only growing, so understanding your brain on Instagram can help you understand why you feel the need to check in every five minutes and how to use that engagement to your advantage when you’re planning your next training program.

 If you wanted to assign a generation to each social network, it might look something like this: The Baby Boomers and Gen-Xers are hanging out and sharing pictures of their grandchildren on Facebook.
-Facebook allows them to reconnect and toggle the flow of information to their news feed so it’s not too overwhelming.
-Gen Y-ers?
-You’ll find them on Twitter.
-Millennials rely on the microblogging site to give them quick-fire information and news to stay in the know while catering to their narcissistic natures.
-It’s also where they’re most likely to engage with brands and celebrities, which helps them feel heard.
+Facebook allows them to reconnect and toggle the flow of information in their news feed, so it’s not too overwhelming.

 Your Brain on Instagram

-The rapid pace of a visually stimulating medium such as Instagram multiples the effect of reward in the brain.
-After all, visual medium is processed 65,000 times faster than written or audio.
+The rapid pace of a visually stimulating medium such as Instagram multiplies the effect of reward in the brain.
+After all, visual mediums are processed 65,000 times faster than written or audio.
 If, in fact, a picture is worth a thousand words, the brain processes the new information from a delivery system like Instagram, leaving it hungry for more.

-It’s similar to an addiction: Your brain exacts pleasure from new content, so you’re always left searching for another high.
+It’s similar to an addiction: Your brain gets pleasure from new content, so you’re always left searching for another high.
 The addition of new features, like extremely digestible reels, makes that search even faster.
-It’s why you check into your social networking profiles multiple times each day, and why Instagram is so popular with younger demographics.
+It’s why you check into your social networking profiles multiple times each day and why Instagram is so popular with younger demographics.
 With brains that are hard-wired to accept information at breakneck speed, a visual medium like Instagram fulfills the need for something new.

 Applying Instagram’s appeal to eLearning applications should be a no-brainer.
-While pictures and 15-second videos might not be appropriate for longer-form training, it can become a platform for updates and reminders, as well as a tool for company culture.
+While pictures and 15-second videos might not be appropriate for longer-form training, they can become a platform for updates and reminders as well as a tool for company culture.
 As social networking follows modern neuroscience, it’s possible to capitalize on how the brain reacts to Instagram to create layered, dynamic content that learners love.